Avoma Pricing Plans at a Glance

 Avoma is worth its price for sales and revenue teams who can tie meeting intelligence to pipeline outcomes.
 A sales manager who can use Avoma’s coaching data to improve rep performance by even a few percentage points recovers the per-seat cost many times over.
 The CRM sync that automatically logs call notes and next steps saves meaningful time for AEs who previously updated Salesforce manually.

-For individual contributors on sales teams: the free plan is worth using.
-Upgrading to Starter ($19) makes sense if you’re on unlimited calls and need unlimited recordings.
-Jumping to Plus or Business only makes sense if your manager is reviewing your calls and your org is using Avoma’s analytics intentionally.
+For individual contributors on sales teams: the 14-day trial is worth using.
+Upgrading to the Startup plan ($19) makes sense once you need to record your own calls regularly.
+Adding Conversation or Revenue Intelligence only makes sense if your manager is reviewing your calls and your org is using Avoma’s analytics intentionally.

 The Better-Value Alternative: alfred_

-alfred_ at $24.99/month is not a meeting recorder — it is the tool that handles everything that happens around your meetings.
+alfred_ is not a meeting recorder.
+It is the tool that handles everything that happens around your meetings.
 While Avoma captures what was said in calls, alfred_ manages the email and task workflow that drives meetings in the first place and follows up on their outcomes.

 Our Verdict